 Want to know the top seven ways to really upset someone on your team?
 Here they are.
 It’s an interesting list, given that a lot of the time we do these things unconsciously and yet it always causes team disruption.
 Turnaround this habit of upsetting people and you will have a strong cohesive team.

-In this week’s Project Management Insights episode I talk about ways to make risk management easy.
-Too often it is seen as a task that is only the responsibility of the PM.
+Make risk management easy.
+Not possible you may say.
+Risk management is often seen as a task that is only the responsibility of the PM.
 Why not get everyone involved?
-Why not have them feel that it is an important part of their role working on the project? … Read moreTips for making risk management easy
+Why not have your team feel that it is an important part of their role working on the project?
+Let’s talk about why this is … Read moreHow To Make Risk Management Easy